IanMadd/academic/content/portfolio/Data_Tables.md

 ##  [1] 146.6875
 ```

 <br>

 # Perform A Function On A Column By The Value Of Another Column `DT[,j,by]` {#dt_jby}

 <br>

-This gives the mean horsepower for cars with each number of cylinders.
+This gives the mean horsepower for cars by number of cylinders.

 ```
 MTCarsDT[,.(MeanHP = mean(hp)), by=cyl]